PThorpe92/CuTE/README.md

    ```
    cargo build --release
    ```
-5. **Move Binary**: Move the binary to a location in your PATH:
+5. **Move Binary**: Move the binary to a location in your PATH of your choosing:
    ```
-   sudo mv target/release/cute /usr/local/bin
+   sudo cp target/release/cute /usr/local/bin
    ```

-## Usage
+## Command Line Options

-Upon launching the application, you'll be presented with the TUI interface.
-Here's a quick guide to using the features:
+##### cute [OPTIONAL] '--dump-config <PATH>' or '--db-path <'/PATH/to/cute.db'>'

+- **--dump-config**: Dumps the default config.toml file to the specified path.
+If no path is specified, it will output it to the current working directory.
+  - currently the config file can only specify basic colors of the application, and the path to the sqlite database.
+More options will be added in the future.

+- **--db-path**: Specify the path to the sqlite database.
+If no path is specified, it will default to `data_local_dir` working directory.(~/.local/share/CuTE/CuTE.db or the windows/macos equivalent)

+#### Menus

 1. **Main Menu**: The main menu will provide options to create different types of HTTP requests and manage API keys.